- Location Latitude: 15°58’58.2″S Longitute: 145°49’20.8″E

 Agincourt is a famous reef that is suitable for scuba divers and snorkelers of all levels and includes 16 sites to explore.

-Large reef clusters (bommies) have formed underwater canyons and tunnels.
+This Reef has large reef clusters (bommies) that have formed underwater canyons and tunnels.

 See Maori wrasse, giant clams, clownfish, sea anemones, unicornfish, yellow-striped barracuda and turtles.
 In the shallows of the Reef, you can also see Lizardfish, parrotfish, damselfish and rays.

 This site is a series of smaller reefs with at least sixteen sites to explore.